-1. Why did TEA update the participation requirements for STAAR Alternate 2?
+1. Why did TEA update the participation requirements for STAAR Alternate 2 in the 2023-2024 school year?

 The Every Student Succeeds Act (ESSA) prohibits states from administering an alternate assessment aligned with alternate academic achievement standards to more than one percent of the state's student population.
 Beginning with the 2017-2018 school year, the U.S. Department of Education (USDE) has granted waivers to states, including Texas, for this one percent limit.
-In March 2023, however, USDE informed TEA that Texas' request to exceed the federal one percent limitation for students participating in STAAR Alternate 2 was denied.
+In March 2023, however, USDE informed TEA that Texas's request to exceed the federal one percent limitation for students participating in STAAR Alternate 2 was denied.
 This denial required action by TEA to ensure that the STAAR Alternate 2 participation requirements guide admission, review, and dismissal (ARD) committees in making the most appropriate assessment decisions for students.
-The updated participation requirements, Texas' one percent waiver request for 2022-2023 school year, and USDE's denial letter are available on the STAAR Alternate 2 Resources webpage.
+The updated participation requirements, Texas's one percent waiver information, and USDE's denial letter are available on the STAAR Alternate 2 Resources web page.